gudsocc/fe-script-pack/README.md

 # fe-script-pack

-Thanks for usign my FE Script Pack!
+Thanks for using my FE Script Pack!
 This is for ROBLOX.